rtpHarry/EmptyMediaTitle-Wordpress/readme.md

 Often the filename is not optimised.
 It can leak out in the form of gallery captions or alt/title tags and look messy.

-This plug defaults your image uploads to an empty string, so you can be sure if a caption is going to be displayed, that it is one you have set yourself.
+This plugin defaults your image uploads to an empty string, so you can be sure if a caption is going to be displayed, that it's one you have set yourself.

 # Usage
 Install the plugin and activate it.